kiwi0fruit/pyppdf/README.rst

 ::

-   Usage: pyppdf [OPTIONS] [SITE]
+   Usage: pyppdf [OPTIONS] [PAGE]

      Reads html document, converts it to pdf via pyppeteer and writes to disk (or writes base64 encoded pdf to stdout).

-     SITE is a site url of a file path, pyppdf reads from stdin if SITE is not set.
+     PAGE is an URL or a common file path, pyppdf reads from stdin if PAGE is not set.

      -a, --args defaults: